 Pulling Out of a House Sale: The Factors to Consider

-Both the seller and buyer have the freedom to pull out of a house sale until the contracts have been signed, and there’s not much that can be done about it from a legal perspective.
+Both the seller and buyer can withdraw from a house sale until the contracts are signed, and there’s not much that can be done about it legally.

 Buying or selling a house is a significant decision that involves various legal and financial obligations.
 However, circumstances change, and you might find yourself in a situation where you want to pull out of a house sale.